Please note that we’re currently checking/updating this article. You’ll be able to enjoy its fresh & new version very

 - When Google's robots (and others) browse the links to your site, for each redirected page, they'll receive a 301 code (the encrypted code of a redirect).
 This allows the search engine to know that this page is obsolete, and to remove it from its index, replacing it with the new page: +1 for SEO.

-As you have understood (well, I hope!), it is essential to look at the 404 errors occurring on your site today.
+As you have learned (well, I hope!), it is essential to look at the 404 errors occurring on your site today.

 Start by monitoring them, especially with Google Search Console.